-2.6.8 Chassis Fan Connector
+2.6.7 Chassis Fan and 2nd Chassis Fan Connectors

-The chassis fan connector (J21) is used to connect a cooling fan.
-The cooling fan will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.
+The chassis fan connector (J11) and second chassis fan connector (J12) are used to connect cooling fans.
+The cooling fans will provide adequate airflow throughout the chassis to prevent overheating the CPU and system board components.
+The system is capable of monitoring the speed of the chassis fan.